Fascism Then and Now

 But, as we realized a decade later, they needed cannon fodder for Afghanistan.

-These days, the lengthy war started by Russia, against Ukraine, has created another patch of bleeding Earth while Putin’s Russia hemorrhages what’s left of its own humanity in the process.
+These days, the lengthy war started by Vladimir Putin pitting Russia against Ukraine, has created another bleeding patch of Earth while Putin’s Russia hemorrhages what’s left of its own humanity in the process.

 In early 2000, during the regular sessions of the Oliy Majlis (the parliament of Uzbekistan), I had the opportunity to work as a translator.
 While there, I listened to the first President of Uzbekistan, Islam Karimov, speaking about how five hundred Uzbek soldiers “returned” home (in zinc coffins) in 1989.
 The parents of said soldiers were strictly forbidden to view the bodies or even bury them in religious rituals.
 All the caskets came from neighboring Afghanistan, a country which has suffered the consequences of endless war for more than thirty years.